-It may be best to look for a broker in cases where money is tight as they should be able to source the best deals on the market saving you a tidy sum in the process.
-We do not do bridging loans at present but a search with a well-known search engine will produce lots of results.
+It may be best to look for a broker in cases where money is tight.
+They should be able to source the best deals on the market saving you a tidy sum in the process.
+We do not do bridging loans at present.
+However, a search with a well-known search engine will produce lots of results.

 Other fees to consider are the lender’s arrangement fee which could be anything up to 2% of the loan amount.
 This can usually be added to the loan.
 Then there’s a valuation fee of around £250 plus an admin fee from the lender which could take another £250-300 and not forgetting their legal fees of £450-500.

 If you use a broker they will charge you another % of the loan and this could again be anything up to 2% of the loan but is normally more like 1%.
 Don’t forget this is all before you pay any actual interest on the loan too and you can see just how expensive this can be as a way to borrow money.